-It’s one year later and you, the Category Manager responsible for uniform rental, are revisiting the program because contract expiration is approaching and it is time to negotiate a new deal.
+It’s one year later and you, the Category Manager of uniform rental expense management responsible for uniform rental, are revisiting the program because contract expiration is approaching and it is time to negotiate a new deal.
 While performing your pre-negotiation analysis, you pick up a recent uniform rental invoice.

 You note a bunch of off-contract charges, many of which were not in service just one year earlier.

-Completing the same analysis for the 20 other sites under your purview, you find that almost all have added at least a handful of off-contract products since the contract’s start, and for some sites, this stuff represents the majority of the program.
+Completing the same analysis for the 20 other sites under your purview and using your uniform rental expense management, you find that almost all have added at least a handful of off-contract products since the contract’s start, and for some sites, this stuff represents the majority of the program.

-Looking at year-over-year spend across 21 facilities, the uniform rental category spend has increased by more than 20% from three years prior (despite a contract capping annual price increases at 2%).
+Looking at year-over-year spend across 21 facilities, the uniform rental expense management category spend has increased by more than 20% from three years prior (despite a contract capping annual price increases at 2%).

 How did this happen?
 And how did the spend increases evade attention for so long?
 The answer is complicated—a steady stream of drips and drabs like these: